Kyle Isbel Player Props: Royals vs. Guardians

-On Saturday, Kyle Isbel (coming off going 0-for-3) and the Kansas City Royals face the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
-First pitch is at 4:10 PM ET.
+On Sunday, Kyle Isbel (.241 slugging percentage in past 10 games, with no home runs) and the Kansas City Royals face the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 1:40 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Guardians.
+He reached base in all four of his plate appearances (2-for-2 with a double and an RBI) in his previous game against the Guardians.

 Kyle Isbel Game Info & Props vs. the Guardians